WILLIAM PRITCHARD COE

 Coe didn't have the time to make a big impact on Guam as Governor, given that Leary arrived just two weeks later, in early August of 1899.
 Coe stepped down to give place to the first Governor of Guam appointed by the U.S. President.

 Coe had bought land in Adelup and was postmaster of the island.
-But he packed his bags at some point and off he went.
+He also acquired 24 acres in Tutuhan (modern-day Agaña Heights) where he ran a farm with many fruit trees.
+But his wife died while on Guam and he sold his land, packed his bags at some point and off he went.
 He died in 1909 in Davao, Philippines.

 Here's a video about Coe's father and his descendants in Samoa, who are of high status due the Samoan mother's bloodline :